Feeling Lonely? Try These 6 Coping Methods

 2. Connect with Others

-If a lack of connection is cause for your loneliness, it makes sense that reaching out to others is important.
-Tell loved ones how you feel, making purposeful, honest contact with the people who understand you most.
-However, don’t see this as a tick-box exercise.
+However, don't see this as a tick-box exercise.
 “Telling yourself you have to make 20 calls per day, or berating yourself for not picking up the phone will make you more stressed.
-As will speaking to people who aren’t supportive,” adds Dr. Balu.
+As will speaking to people who aren't supportive,” adds Dr. Balu.

-If you don’t feel ready to open up to people you know, there are a host of support groups that help you make friends and build connections within your local community, such as Next Door and MeetUpMondays.
+If you don't feel ready to open up to people you know, there are a host of support groups that help you make friends and build meaningful relationships within your local community, such as Next Door and MeetUpMondays.
 Book clubs, running groups and volunteering also help you meet new people, forming bonds based on common interests.

 Connect with yourself